Starting a Wedding Planning Business: Step-by-Step Guide for the UK

 It's also important to be aware of current trends in the UK wedding market.
 This will help ensure that your packages are aligned with the needs and expectations of your target clients.

 For example, couples are increasingly interested in sustainable weddings and personalised experiences.
-You may want to consider offering packages that cater to these specific needs.
+Consider offering packages that cater to these specific needs.

 Assess the Perceived Value of Your Services